digitallyinduced/ihp/Guide/file-storage.markdown

 #### Jpegs

-To store an image as a jpeg and reduce it's quality use this:
+To store an image as a jpeg and reduce its quality use this:

 ```haskell
 let uploadLogo = uploadToStorageWithOptions $ def